 - This activity will assist physicians, nurses, physician assistants, and psychiatrists who wish to apply for a waiver to prescribe buprenorphine for the treatment of opioid use disorders.

 - Download the event flyer HERE.

-IRHA has a room block at the Hampton Inn, 105 S. Meridian Street, Indianapolis, for the nights of Sunday, August 16, and Monday, August 17.
+IRHA has a room block at the Hampton Inn, 105 S. Meridian Street, Indianapolis, for the nights of Monday, August 17, and Tuesday, August 18.
 To make reservations, call 317-261-1200 and use group code RH2.
 You can also use the following link for online booking:

 Once the training is completed, support and guidance to treat patients with Opioid Use Disorder will be available for free from the InROC and Project ECHO.
 Project ECHO links community-based clinicians with an inter-disciplinary team of specialists, led by the Indiana University School of Medicine, using Zoom videoconferencing technology.
 Specialists mentor and share their expertise across a virtual network via case-based learning, enabling primary care clinicians to treat patients with OUD in their own communities.

 Thank you to our wonderful partners for making this training available!

 American Association on Addiction Psychiatry (AAAP) is the DATA 2000 sponsor for this training.